 We found significant strengths in aspects of the care provided and how these supported positive outcomes for children.
-Therefore we evaluated this quality indicator as very good.
+Therefore, we evaluated this quality indicator as very good.

-Quality indicator 4.3: Staff deployment
+Quality Indicator 4.3: Staff deployment

 The deployment of staff was well managed and effective to meet children's needs.
 Children were cared for by a consistent staff team who worked well together.

-We observed all staff being very welcoming, kind and nurturing in their approach.
-It was evident through discussions and our observations that they were all very motivated and committed to providing an inclusive, welcoming setting where all children mattered and were at the heart of the service.
-Staff talked knowledgeably about children's individual needs, next steps and how they were being met.
-Staff demonstrated an awareness of when and how to effectively intervene, picking up on cues to support children's wellbeing and extend their play and experiences.
-They were responsive and respectful of children during interactions and play which supported children to feel safe, secure and happy.
-Children enjoyed spending time with staff and were comfortable in their company.
+Staff promoted a very happy and welcoming environment where children were valued and respected.
+We observed staff being very kind and nurturing in their approach.
+It was evident through discussions and our observations that they were very motivated and committed to providing an inclusive, welcoming setting where all children mattered and were at the heart of the service.

 Staff were warm, caring and sensitive and demonstrated positive team working.
 They worked well together and their differing skills and knowledge complemented one another and resulted in quality interactions with children.
 Staff communicated effectively with each other and worked flexibly to ensure the safety and wellbeing of children.
+For example, staff were aware of how many children were in the service and took regular head counts when leaving different spaces.
 This promoted a happy and secure environment where children were encouraged to lead their own play and learning.